Composing state machines (hierarchical state machines)¶

 }

-You may wonder why we need FavoriteStatus and why it is not just a Boolean to reflect marked as favorite or not?
+You may wonder why we need FavoriteStatus and why it is not just a Boolean to reflect marked as favorite or not.

-Remember: we also need to talk to a server (via http) whenever the user wants to mark an Item as favorite or unmark it.
+Remember: we also need to talk to a server (via HTTP) whenever the user wants to mark an Item as favorite or unmark it.

 The UI looks like this:

-Let’s for now ignore the ItemListStateMachine and only focus on our new requirements: marking an Item as favorite (or unmark it) plus the communication with our backend server to store that information.
+For now, let’s ignore the ItemListStateMachineFactory and only focus on our new requirements: marking an Item as favorite (or unmarking it) plus the communication with our backend server to store that information.

-We could add this new requirements with our DSL to ItemListStateMachine somehow or we extract that into a small stand alone state machine.
+We could add these new requirements with our DSL to ItemListStateMachineFactory, or we extract that into a small stand-alone state machine.

-Let’s call this state machine FavoriteStatusStateMachine and use the FlowRedux DSL to define it’s logic.
+Let’s call this state machine FavoriteStatusStateMachine and use the FlowRedux DSL to define its logic.

 class FavoriteStatusStateMachine(